What is sales prospecting?

 Recent company news and trigger events

-Productboard used data-driven list building to transform their outbound strategy, improving reply rates and generating significant pipeline through targeted prospecting.
+Productboard's outbound strategy was transformed through data-driven list building, improving reply rates and generating significant pipeline through targeted prospecting.

 In 2026, longer sales cycles and discerning buyers are the norm.
 Intent data reveals signals that indicate strong likelihood of near-term purchasing behaviors.
 It's become indispensable for effective sales prospecting.